n1t4chi/FirstStory/README.md

 [directory](FirstOracle/FirstOracle-Engine/src/main/java/com/firststory/firstoracle/templates)

 ## Requirements
-Currently the project is developed with Java 12 and it's preview features so most likely you head out to OpenJDK [site](https://jdk.java.net/12/) and download the newest build for your system.
+Currently the project is developed with Java 16 so most likely you head out to OpenJDK [site](https://jdk.java.net/16/) and download the newest build for your system.
-Running the application by hand is a bit problematic at the moment due to omnipresent `--enable-preview` when compiling or running the application.
-So if you have any problem, most likely just check out scripts in First Oracle [releases](FirstOracle/release) for examples with parameters on how to run it.
+If you have any problem, most likely just check out scripts in First Oracle [releases](FirstOracle/release) for examples with parameters on how to run it.

 For compiling application Maven is also needed to take care of dependencies.
-You might need new maven version due to Java 12
+You might need new maven version due to Java 16